Frequently Asked Questions

 No, this is a false rumor.
-The average tour at the Tomb is about a year.
-There is NO set time for service there.
-The Sentinels live either in a barracks on Ft.
+The average tour at the Tomb is about 18 months.
+However, there is NO set time for service there.
+Sentinels live either in a barracks on Ft.
 Myer (the Army post located adjacent to the cemetery) or off base if they like.
-They do have living quarters under the steps of the amphitheater where they stay during their 24 hour shifts, but when they are off, they are off.
-And if they are of legal age, they may drink anything they like, except while on duty.
+They do have a living quarters under the steps of the amphitheater where they stay during their 24 hour shifts.
+If they are of legal age, they may drink except while on duty.

 Is it true they cannot swear in public for the rest of their lives?